Music at Pucklechurch

 At Pucklechurch, we inspire pupils to develop a love of the subject, develop their talents and in doing so, their self-confidence and indeed, all our school values.
 Pupils will leave having had the opportunity to learn at least one instrument and perform in a range of settings.
 We believe that these experiences are the route to not only outstanding musicianship but also forming well-rounded, socially adept and capable young people.
 As Beethoven said, "music can change the world'.

-Pupils in years 1-6 receive weekly music lessons taught by either the class teacher following the Charanga music program or by music specialist teachers, who tutor the children in musical instruments.
+Pupils in years 1-6 receive regular music lessons taught by either the class teacher following the Charanga music program or by music specialist teachers, who tutor the children in musical instruments.
 Pupils are taught through a developmental curriculum, rooted in singing and practical music making, designed to nurture and challenge all pupils to become accomplished musicians.